freenandes/topo-da-mente/content/note/driving.md

 I felt like a voodoo doll with the needles pushing through and perforating my mind.

-I kept throwing a few words, but it became weird, so she gave up: "Let's stop", followed by a long silence.
+I kept throwing a few words, but it became weird, so she gave up: “Let’s stop”, followed by a long silence.

 We stopped at a station, finally.

 It was cloudy, but I was not prepared for the cold.
-I closed the door and looked at her: "I'm going to the bathroom".
-"OK", I said.
+I closed the door and looked at her: “I’m going to the bathroom”.
+“OK”, I said.

 I decided to open the door again and headed to the café.
 The wind was cutting my face and I felt alive.